FormidableLabs/formideploy/README.md

 [![npm version][npm_img]][npm_site]
 [![Travis Status][trav_img]][trav_site]

 Deployment helpers for everything Formidable website-related.
+This tool helps our base website and open source landers projects:

+* Serve a production build in localdev
+* Deploy the build to staging (`surge.sh`)
+* Deploy the build to production (AWS)

 ## Usage